 "That's what I'm worried about..."

 Regina regards Snow somberly through the bars; resting her forehead on the cool iron with a wince.
-Of all the places she was expecting to come out, this is a scenario for which she is ill-prepared.
-Eyeing the bloody scrape on the pale woman's face she struggles to remind herself that the woman currently bearing the brunt of her mother's wrath is toxic.
+Of all the places she was expecting to come through, this is a scenario for which she hadn't been prepared.
+Eyeing the bloody scrape on the younger woman's face, she struggles to remind herself that the woman currently bearing the brunt of her mother's wrath is toxic.
 Hateful.
 The source of months of contempt.

 She helped you when no one else would.

-She refuses to entertain the possibility that this has happened already.
+She refuses to entertain the possibility that this has already happened.

 "Where did she take her?
 Are they still in the castle?"

-A blood-curdling shriek echoes distantly yet hauntingly over the wet stone walls, causing the two to jump.
-Regina looks up at the younger woman in shock as Snow closes her eyes as tight as she possibly can
+A piercing shriek echoes through the wet stone walls, causing both women to jump.
+Regina looks up at the schoolteacher in shock as Snow closes her eyes as tightly as she possibly can

-The destruction she leaves in her wake could have been- for the most part- avoided, but the nervous energy flowing through the Queen's veins makes her careless and she renders the guards before her unconscious without a second thought as she makes her way unsurely around the castle.
-On the third floor, she comes across the destroyed wardrobe in that long abandoned nursery; the charred remnants scattered across the time-dirtied floor.
+The destruction she leaves in her wake could have been- for the most part- avoided, but the nervous energy flowing through the Queen's veins makes her careless, and she renders any guards she encounters unconscious as she makes her way uncertainly around the castle.
+On the third floor, she comes across the destroyed wardrobe in that long abandoned nursery; the charred remains scattered forgotten across the time-dirtied floor.

-She listens out acutely for a hint as to her mother's whereabouts, but so far she has been rewarded with very little.
-She supposes that in way this is favourable, as she still can't quite seem to shake that harrowing scream heard when down in the dungeon.
-A part of her mind busies itself in repeating nervously that the noise could not possibly have come from Emma, while another part asks the question- just as repetitively- of why she should care if it had.
+She listens out desperately for any hint as to her mother's whereabouts, but so far she has been rewarded with very little.
+She supposes that this is favourable in a way, as she still can't quite seem to shake the harrowing scream heard down in the dungeon from her mind.
+A part of her psyche busies itself repeating nervously that the noise could not possibly have come from Emma, while another part asks the question- just as repetitively- of why she should care if it had.

 Henry.
 That's why.

-As she begins to think her search to be fruitless, a turn into the centre hall of the castle has her suddenly accosted with the low murmur of a voice she would recognize anywhere.
-Shrinking close to the tapestried wall, she removes her Italian crafted stilettos so as to refrain from making the slightest of sounds as she pads onwards on seamless-stockinged feet.
-She despises hiding this way; crawling around on her underbelly in the shadows, but the rich sing-song tone of her mother's voice that resonates quietly off the walls brings back enough memories to have her ignoring this particular strain of distaste.
+As she begins to think her search to be fruitless, a turn into the centre hall of the castle finds her suddenly accosted with the low murmur of a voice she would recognise anywhere.
+Shrinking close to the tapestried wall, she removes her heels in order to refrain from making any noise as she pads onwards on seamless-stockinged feet.
+She despises hiding this way- crawling around on her underbelly in the shadows- but the rich, sing-song tone of her mother's voice brings back enough memories to have her ignoring this particular strain of distaste.

-As she creeps closer to the Crowned Court- hall that plays residence to the infamous round table- she is able to distinguish words from the low murmuring
+As she creeps closer to the Crowned Court- hall that plays residence to the infamous round table- she is able to distinguish words from that low murmuring.

 "Come on, dear, I don't like this any more than you do...
 But we've been over this!
-All I want is for you to be a good girl...
+All I want is for you to be a good girl.
 All I want is your cooperation...
 I don't want to hurt you...
-But you make it necessary, and that saddens me!...
-Look... we're both tired, I know...
+But you're making it necessary, and that saddens me!...
+Look, we're both tired, I know...
 Look at me when I speak to you!...
 We're both tired...
-So why not stop this foolishness?
+So why not stop with this foolishness?
 Hmm?"

 Her mother stands in the centre of the room; royal purple robes moulded lovingly to her aging body.
-She has the sleeves rolled back as though preforming a particularly strenuous manual task and her cheeks are alight with twin spots of pink excitement.
-She stands with her back to the door, but Regina knows those chocolate brown eyes will be glittering feverishly beneath hooded lids as she smiles down at Emma, who sits with her back slumped against the far wall.
-At first glance, the younger woman's posture could be mistaken for casual, perhaps even disrespectful given her company, but her eyes are closed and her breathing is rapid- sobbing- and her dust-covered form trembles.
-A thin trickle of blood that looks almost black from the Queen's vantage point flows sickly from her nose to seep at the corner of her mouth, and the knees of her jeans are ripped and bloody.
+She has the sleeves rolled back as though preforming a particularly strenuous task and her cheeks are alight with twin spots of pink excitement.
+She stands with her back to the door, but Regina knows that dark eyes will be glittering feverishly beneath hooded lids as she smiles down at Emma, who sits with her back slumped against the far wall.
+At first glance, the younger woman's posture could be mistaken for casual, perhaps even disrespectful given her company, but her eyes are closed and her breathing is rapid as her dust-covered form trembles.
+A thin trickle of blood that looks almost black from the Queen's vantage point flows sickly from her nose to seep in at the corner of her mouth, and the knees of her jeans are ripped and bloody.

 "I...
 Don't...
 Know."

 Cora remains completely still, seemingly in thought over how best to tackle her current problem.
-Regina knows better, however, and- despite the older woman making no move towards her whatsoever- the blonde's sobbing breath becomes louder as her eyes crack open to regard the witch fearfully; fingers spasming feverishly against stone as a second freshet of blood begins to stream from lips pulled back in unseen agony.
+Regina knows better however, and- despite the older woman making no move towards her whatsoever- the blonde's frantic breath becomes a sob as her eyes crack open to regard the witch fearfully; fingers spasming feverishly against stone as a second freshet of blood begins to stream from lips pulled back in unseen agony.